VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 4. Verify that the system can handle and correctly return results for an email address search with multiple matches.
 ---

-## 11. AF As a user I want to be able to search for a contact by name, number, email address and have them displayed in alphabetical order so it is easier to find what I am looking for
+## 11. AF As a user I want to be able to search for a contact by name, number, email address and have them displayed in alphabetical order so, it is easier to find what I am looking for

 ### Tests
 1.  a contact can be searched by name, number, and email address.